jareddilley/AUTO-sorting-Connect-4/README.md

 ![image](https://github.com/jareddilley/AUTO-sorting-Connect-4/blob/main/3d-Connect-4-model.PNG)

-The layout of the sensors and servos in references to the 3D prints can be see below.
-Along with the placement you can also see the way that the cables can be effectivly managed (don't forget to leave slack for the platform of the lever to go all the way up and down.
+The layout of the sensors and servos in reference to the 3D prints can be seen below.
+Along with the placement, you can also see the way that the cables can be effectively managed (don't forget to leave slack for the platform of the lever to go all the way up and down.

 ![image](https://github.com/jareddilley/AUTO-sorting-Connect-4/blob/main/Disassembled-view.jpg)
 # Sensing Color